moj-analytical-services/rpackage_training/README.md

 ```

 ##### Exercises
-* **11.9** Create a testing file for the is friday function and add the test.
+* **11.9** Create a testing file for the is Friday function and add the test.
 * **11.10** Run `devtools::load_all()` and `devtools::test()`.
 * **11.11** If all the tests pass, run `devtools::test_coverage()` - why do we not have 100% code coverage?

 Test coverage is particularly useful where you have `if()` statements in your code.
 It helps you
 ensure that all the various conditions that can arise have been covered.
 In our single expectation
-for the is friday function, the `if()` statement evaluates as `FALSE` so the "if block" is not run.
+for the is Friday function, the `if()` statement evaluates as `FALSE` so the "if block" is not run.
 The
 if block could contain a bug that would not be caught by our current tests.

 ##### Exercises
-* **11.12** Add another expectation to the is friday test that will cause the if block to run.
+* **11.12** Add another expectation to the is Friday test that will cause the if block to run.
 (Use a string in the form "yyyymmdd" as the input).
 * **11.13** Run `devtools::load_all()` and `devtools::test()`.
 * **11.14** If all the tests pass, run `devtools::test_coverage()` and inspect the output
 * **11.15** Now run `devtools::check()` - this will also run the tests alongside the other checks.